rafiizzaturohman/HooksPhonebook/README.md

 * ExpressJS
 * Sequelize

- Notes: It is recommended to use the stable Sequelize in July 2023, namely Sequelize v6
+ Notes: In July 2023 it is recommended to use the stable Sequelize in July 2023, namely Sequelize v6

 * cors